Virginia Rehabilitation Tax Credit Program

 Who can use the credit?

+The credit can be used by commercial and owner-occupied residential properties.
 The state credit for Virginia may not be sold or transferred, but the credits may be syndicated through limited partnerships.